Jenks Public Schools Return To Learn Plan 2021-22

 - Students enrolled in Trojan Connect, or members of the public who want to pick up a free meal for a child, may do so each weekday from 10:30-11 a.m. on the north side of the Central Campus Dining Hall.

-- Masks are strongly encouraged for students and employees on buses.
+- Masks are optional for students and employees on buses.

 - Buses will run as normal during times of in-person learning, and all JPS buses will have extra masks and hand sanitizer on board.